Pantaleon Hebenstreit: Life

 On 15 November 1750 Pantaleon Hebenstreit died.
 He was buried three days later in Dresden's Johanniskirche.

 Reputation

-Although, three centuries later, the Pantalon which he invented is largely forgotten, it would be wrong to think that Pantaleon Hebenstreit's reputation, which extended far beyond the confines of the Holy Roman Empire, died with him.
+Although, three centuries later, the Pantalon which he invented is largely forgotten, it would be wrong to think that Hebenstreit's reputation, which extended far beyond the confines of the Holy Roman Empire, died with him.
 In 1772 the English musicologist Charles Burney spotted the "famous Pantalon" in the house of Christian Sigmund Binder, who had succeeded Richter as head of court music.
 It was explained that the Duke felt unable to "let the instrument go".
 Hebenstreit's most notable pupils were the two Viennese Pantaleonists, Johann Baptist Gumpenhuber and Maximilian Hellmann.

+In May 1772, a Mr Noel and his father performed daily concerts on a Pantaleon at the York House in Bath, Somerset.